agashe/SigmaPHP-Router/README.md

 * Support placeholder parameters e.g `{name}`
 * Use optional parameters with the route
+* Auto parsing for the GET query parameters
 * Support all HTTP methods GET, POST, PUT ... etc
 * Routes can accept multiple HTTP methods
 * Support `any` method , so the route can accept all HTTP methods